-I will be starting as an assistant professor at the University of California, Santa Barbara on March 1, 2017.
+I started as an Assistant Professor at the University of California, Santa Barbara on March 1, 2017.
+To learn more about our group, check out our website: http://deylab.com/

 As a graduate student, I studied how the decision between a latent and lytic state in Human Immunodeficiency Virus-1 (HIV-1) is regulated by viral gene expression noise.
 Using quantitative single-cell techniques, I studied how the chromatin environment regulates gene expression dynamics in the mammalian genome.